Azure/AppService/_posts/2021-03-31-Secure resilient site with custom domain.md

 In this article I will walk you through setting up a secure resilient Web App using some new features that have just been release or are very close to release.
 Below is the target setup.
 One or more instances of your Web App in multiple regions with Azure AD authentication and custom domain.
 Azure Front Door (AFD) will provide global load balancing and Web Application Firewall (WAF) capabilities, and the Web Apps will be isolated to only receive traffic from the specific AFD instance.

 Most of the setup you can complete using the Azure portal, but there are some preview features that require scripting.
 I will be using Azure CLI throughout the walk-through, however Azure PowerShell or Azure Resource Manager templates will work as well.
-I am using bash though WSL to run the commands.
+I am using bash though [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/windows/wsl/about) to run the commands.
 If you are using a PowerShell or Cmd prompt, small syntax tweaks may be needed.

+If you are new to scripting, you will find [overview and instructions on installing Azure CLI here](https://docs.microsoft.com/cli/azure/install-azure-cli).
+You can also use [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview) from the portal.
+It also has a nice file editor you will be using in some of the steps.

 ![Final setup]({{site.baseurl}}/media/2021/03/secureapp-final-setup.png){: .align-center}